|

 vacuum cleaner is almost only produced today in Southeast Asia, the

-production of the large equipment (washing machines and dishwashers, dryers,
+production of the large equipment (washing machines and dishwashers,

-How shall trade unions and European works councils behave at such
+are still low.
+How shall trade unions and European works

 At

-the conference different approaches were discussed using case studies and
+the conference different approaches were discussed using case studies

-European works councils of Electrolux, Whirlpool, BSH
+did the European works councils of Electrolux, Whirlpool,

-cases a considerable lack of a cross-border coordination was noticed.
-How employee representatives behaved locally?
+cross-border coordination was noticed.
+How employee representatives

-About this also two case studies existed: the enterprises Arctic from Romania and De' Longhi from
+behaved locally?
+About this also two case studies existed: the

-Italy.
-At the end of the meeting Prof Bierbaum of INFO-Institut in
+of the meeting Prof Bierbaum of INFO-Institut in Saarbrücken

-available in the Internet on a special website.
+in the Internet on a special website.

 Further

-industry-specific reports in earlier editions of EWC News
+industry-specific reports in earlier editions of EWC News (most in German):

 |

-Turkey: a topic for the EWC?
+8. Turkey: a topic for the EWC?

 |